exercism/javascript/exercises/concept/elyses-enchantments/.docs/instructions.md

 As a magician-to-be, Elyse needs to practice some basics.
 She has a stack of cards that she wants to manipulate.

 To make things a bit easier she only uses the cards 1 to 10.
+Remember that array indices start at 0.

 ## 1. Retrieve a card from a stack

-In order to pick a card, return the card at position `position` from the given stack.
+In order to pick a card, return the card at index `position` from the given stack.

 ```javascript
 const position = 2;